 It is not enough to just build a secure mobile app, but you have to keep updating it to keep it secure for your users to use.

-Not updating you app makes it vulnerable to newer threats and types of attacks by the hackers.
+Not updating your app makes it vulnerable to newer threats and types of attacks by the hackers.
 Continuously updating the app and patching the holes in its code is the best way to keep your app secure.

-Android os depends on an open source code, which means anyone, even the user of an android device can tinker with the operating system.
+Android os depends on an open source code, which means anyone, even the user of an Android device can tinker with the operating system.
 On the other hand, iOS is a closed system, and no one can modify the source codes of an iOS device.